Become an Agent in GA

 PSI (previously AMP) administers the Georgia Real Estate Salesperson licensing exam.
 This 152-question test includes two sections covering both state and national requirements.
 For more information, see the PSI candidate information bulletin.

-If you want help passing your Georgia real estate exam, The CE Shop also offers comprehensive Exam Prep tailored to Georgia.
+Do you need help passing your Georgia real estate exam?
+The CE Shop also offers comprehensive Exam Prep tailored to Georgia.
+If you have any additional questions, visit our Georgia real estate exam frequently asked questions page.

 Obtain your license